KLab-UT/trimming_raw_reads/README.md

 ![abbrev-pipeline](./images/fastqc_plot.png)

 This shows you the average quality score for your reads at each position.
-On this plot, you'll see that each column represents a position (1-100).
+On this plot, each column represents base position (1-100).
 Each column also has a value represented by the blue line.
 This is your average score at that position across your reads.
-Most of the reads start of strong (Phred score > 30), but then they tapers toward the end where the score drops beneath the standard threshold of 30.
+Most of the reads start off strong (Phred score > 30), but then they taper toward the end where the score drops beneath the standard threshold of 30.
 The base calls with scores less than 30 should be trimmed (removed).
 > note: We chose '30' as our cutoff.
 However, the cutoff you choose may be different.
 You need to decide based on the needs of your project what your cutoff is going to be.